tofubert/sechat-rs/README.md

 ## Bugs and Todos
 Please open issues in the issue tracker.
-A list of outstanding freatures is also kept there.
+A list of planned and requested freatures is also kept there.

 ## Sponsors
 Thanks to [emlix gmbh](https://github.com/emlix) for allowing [@tofu](https://github.com/tofubert) and other so spend some of their work time to tinker with this.